lin1000/codepath-project4-TwitterWithFragement/README.md

  ** Code Resuability : TimelineFragmentAdapter designed as abstract class and minimized code in HomeFragment and MentionFragment.
  ** Code Resuability : Reflection on FragmentFactory process to dyanmicall instantiate Fragments.
  ** UI : CollapsingToolbarLayout
+ ** Error Handling : Show "Oops!
+Rate limit was reachead " when reaching it.

 ## Video Walkthrough